gruntwork-io/docs/_docs-sources/pipelines/security/controls.md

 ## Token strategy

 Gruntwork Pipelines uses a series of GitHub Personal Access Tokens (PAT) to allow cross repository code and workflow access.
 This approach ensures that each token has the minimal required permissions to perform it's tasks.
-In the event that a token
+The full list of tokens and required permissions are listed below.

-- `GRUNTWORK_CODE_ACCESS_TOKEN` - A classic PAT with repository access to your `infrastructure-live` and `infrastructure-modules` repositories, as well as Gruntwork Library modules.
+- `GRUNTWORK_CODE_ACCESS_TOKEN` - A [classic PAT](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/managing-your-personal-access-tokens#personal-access-tokens-classic) with repository access to your `infrastructure-live` and `infrastructure-modules` repositories, as well as Gruntwork Library modules.
-- `INFRA_LIVE_ACCESS_TOKEN` - A fine-grained PAT that has read and write access to your `infrastructure-live` repository.
+- `INFRA_LIVE_ACCESS_TOKEN` - A [fine-grained PAT](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/managing-your-personal-access-tokens) that has read and write access to your `infrastructure-live` repository.
 This token is used in Pipelines to create pull requests after code generation and add pull request comments.
 - `PIPELINES_DISPATCH_TOKEN` - A fine-grained PAT that can run Workflows in your `infrastructure-pipelines` repository.

+Steps to create a PAT can be found in the official documentation.
+Refer to [creating a personal access token classic](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/managing-your-personal-access-tokens#creating-a-personal-access-token-classic) and [creating a fine-grained personal access token](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/managing-your-personal-access-tokens#creating-a-fine-grained-personal-access-token).

+To learn more about GitHub PATs, refer to their documentation on [managing personal access tokens](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/managing-your-personal-access-tokens).

 ## Guards